import pandas as pd

 10.5.3 Additional thoughts

-Using penalized regression is a very good default method in the tabular data setting, and is something to strongly consider for more interpretative model settings like determining causal effects.
+Using penalized regression is a very good default method in the tabular data setting, and is something to strongly consider for more interpretation-focused model settings.
 These approaches predict better on new data than their standard, non-regularized complements, so they provide a nice balance between interpretability and predictive power.
 However, in general they are not going to be as strong of a method as others typically used in the machine learning world, and may not even be competitive without a lot of feature engineering.
-If prediction is all you care about, you’ll likely want to try something else.
+If prediction is all you care about, you’ll likely need something else.
+Now let’s see if we can do better with other models!

 10.6 Tree-based Models